Roofing Contractor in Barnesville, OH

 Roof Replacement in Barnesville

 Deck condition is the first item assessed on any Barnesville replacement job, because pre-war homes in the NRHP district and mid-century ranches on the outer streets both present substrate surprises that only become visible once the old material comes off.
 Old homes hide problems.
 A proper deck inspection covers soft spots, delaminated sheathing, and failed fasteners before any new material is ordered or installed.
 Class 4 impact-rated shingles are available and can support insurer premium discount documentation that Platinum prepares as part of the project file.
-Roof Replacement
+Our Roof Replacement Services

 Roof Repair in Barnesville

 Catching a failing shingle or open flashing joint early on a Barnesville home is the difference between a targeted repair and a full deck replacement, and the margin between those two outcomes closes fast once moisture reaches the sheathing.
 A repair on the historic district homes requires matching the roof profile precisely, because the pitches and valley angles on Victorian-era rooflines are not standard.
 Repairs stop the spread.
 Platinum isolates the failed section, replaces it with a properly fitted piece, and re-seals the surrounding material before the next precipitation event.
-Roof Repair
+Our Roof Repair Services

 Metal Roofing in Barnesville

 Metal roofing on a Barnesville home lasts two to three times longer than standard asphalt in a freeze-thaw climate where repeated winter temperature swings degrade shingle tabs and open seams at ridges and valleys over time.
 Standing seam steel also avoids the substrate compatibility questions that arise when replacing an original slate or cedar shake roof on a Victorian-era structure, because it installs over a proper underlayment system without requiring the substrate matching that asphalt demands.
-Metal Roofing
+Our Metal Roofing Services

 Seamless Gutters in Barnesville

 North Fork Captina Creek drains through the watershed surrounding Barnesville, and the ravine-fed runoff that flows toward it passes directly through the residential blocks where most of the city's housing sits.
 Joint failures redirect that water.
 Seamless gutters fabricated on site eliminate the seam-joint vulnerabilities that standard sectional systems develop over time, with every run cut to the exact length of that roofline, no pre-made sections, and no crimped connections in the assembly.
-Seamless Gutters
+Our Seamless Gutters Services

 Storm Damage and Insurance Claims in Barnesville

 Ohio's insurance claim window is one year from the storm date, which means any roof damage from 2025 or 2026 weather events is still within the filing period for most Barnesville homeowners right now.
 Act before that window closes.
 Adjusters inspecting older homes in Belmont County frequently miss substrate damage on multi-plane Victorian rooflines because those intersections require someone on the deck to document properly.
 Platinum accompanies every Barnesville homeowner through the adjuster walkthrough so that every damaged component gets into the claim and nothing is written off as pre-existing.
-Storm Damage and Insurance Claims
+Our Storm Damage and Insurance Claims Services

 Amish Roofing Crews in Barnesville